Most of this year’s Talks & Events are now online and available to book, some additional tours will be announced shortly.

 This talk has now reached full capacity, please email us to be put on the waiting list: curators@classicartlondon.uk

-A highlights tour around galleries selling art from ‘the long 18th century’, 1714 to 1837.
+A highlights tour around galleries selling British art from the 17th to 20th Century in St. James's followed by brunch.

 Venues: Various galleries